 The final Plan, called the Transit-Oriented Development Pedestrian Access Plan, will identify designs and estimated costs for each improvement, in addition to an implementation and funding strategy to ensure an actionable and effective Plan.
 We anticipate the adoption of the final Plan in Winter 2022.

 Transit-oriented development, also referred to as "TOD" for short, includes a mix of land uses centered around a transit station.
 Dense, walkable, bike-friendly, mixed-use development near transit attracts people and adds to vibrant, connected communities.
 Focusing growth around transit stations capitalizes on public investments in transit and provides many benefits.

-In San Mateo, this type of development is found in our TOD zones, which are Hillsdale, Hayward Park Caltrain station, and Downtown.
+In San Mateo, this type of development is found Downtown and in our TOD zones, which are Hillsdale and Hayward Park Caltrain station.
 The concept of TOD makes an assumption that people living and working in TOD areas will access transit by biking or walking because they are located within one-half mile to transit.
 The San Mateo Walks to Transit project will identify projects needed to improve the safety and comfort of walking paths to transit in our TOD zones.